Rok poses by the Thames with the London Eye in the background, United Kingdom

 London is among the world’s greenest cities, with the eight Royal Parks forming the core of Greater London’s park system.

-On weekends, these green areas, peaceful parks, and stunning botanical gardens are bustling with people.
-They offer a perfect environment for socializing with friends during lunch breaks, jogging, relaxing, cycling, or simply escaping the city’s hectic atmosphere.
+These green spaces, peaceful parks, and botanical gardens are filled with people on weekends, offering plenty of things to do for all ages: socializing with friends during lunch breaks, jogging, relaxing, cycling, or simply escaping the city’s hectic atmosphere.
 My favorite park is Hyde Park, the green oasis in the hearth of the city.

-Numerous other landmarks, markets, events, pubs, and bars have captured my attention during my time in London.
+Numerous other attractions, activities, markets, events, pubs, bars, and things to do have captured my attention during my time in London.
 Among these experiences, cycling for extended periods through different parts of the city has proven to be one of the most enjoyable activities I have undertaken.

 Living and working in London – 2006 to 2007

-In 2005 I moved to Greenville in The United States of America.
-A rather small and unattractive city halfway between Atlanta and Charlotte in South Carolina, far away from glittering cities, mighty state parks or exotic beaches.
-As a vice-president in a branch of Slovenian corporation, I was destined to have all the perks an employee could imagine: a luxury car, an apartment, health insurance, free plane tickets to visiting the homeland.
+In 2005 I moved from Slovenia to Greenville in the USA.
+A rather small and unattractive city halfway between Atlanta and Charlotte in South Carolina, far away from major cities, mighty state parks or exotic beaches.
+As a vice-president in a branch of Slovenian corporation, I was destined to have many attractive perks: a luxury car, an apartment, health insurance, free plane tickets to visit the homeland.

 However, I didn’t last long time, since my girlfriend was living in London.
 She didn’t like Greenville in South Carolina and neither did I. The only option to stay together was me moving to London, which I did.
 I left behind a great job, excellent salary and corporative career for a new beginning in London.
 It was very difficult to find a job that would fit my knowledge and ambitions.

-I described my professional background as an export sales manager with experience in Latin-Americans markets and Central European origins.
-After three month I was called for the second interview by American corporation called Jarden, for a position of export sales manager in Central and Eastern Europe (CEE).
-The general manager was doubting about my real intention to work as a sales manager, since all my career I was doing his job – running companies.
+I described my professional background as an export sales manager of Central European origins with experience in Latin-American markets.
+After three month I was called for the second interview by American corporation, for a position of export sales manager in Central and Eastern Europe (CEE).
+The general manager was doubting about my real intention to work as a sales manager, since all my career I was doing his job – managing companies.

-I settled down in Putney and commuted to Wimbledon, where the office of Jarden was located, by bike or by bus.
-I was incredible lucky to find a job so close to the place where I lived, that I was able to reach the office by bike in 20 minutes.
+I settled down in Putney and commuted to the office in Wimbledon by bike or by bus.
+I was incredibly lucky to find a job so close to the place where I lived, that I was able to reach the office by bike in 20 minutes.
 Good salary permitted me high quality of life, renting a decent apartment, attending concerts, constant travelling and eating out at all kind of restaurants.

 Living in London is very different than visiting it, as in any place.
 I was discovering different places, much less touristic.
 I cycled a lot around the city, especially on the weekends, when the traffic is less intensive.